 Surfrider volunteers collect the water samples and deliver them to the Tacoma Public School’s Science and Math Institute (SAMi) where high school students perform the analysis under the supervision of their teacher.

-We coordinate with the Tacoma-Pierce County Health Department’s Swimming Beaches program and the Washington State Department of Ecology’s BEACH Program to ensure that our sampling protocols align with those of agency programs.
-High bacterial levels are reported to the County and State immediately.
-As with any beach water-testing program, the South Sound Chapter’s data only reflects results taken at one location on the day sampled, and do not guarantee that the beach is bacteria-free.
+We coordinate with the Washington State Department of Ecology’s Marine BEACH Program to ensure that our sampling protocols align with those of agency programs.
+High bacterial levels are reported to the Marine BEACH Program immediately.
+As with any water-testing program, the South Sound Chapter’s data only reflects results taken at one location on the day sampled, and do not guarantee that the beach is bacteria-free.

-The County does its own weekly sampling of nine local beaches during summer months, and information on results and beach closures can be found at Pierce County Water Quality Results
+The Marine BEACH Program works with the Tacoma Pierce County Health Department and does its own weekly sampling of local beaches during summer months.
+Information on results and beach closures can be found at Ecology’s BEACH website .

-In collaboration with the County, we are revising our sampling procedures (taking a single sample rather than a five-sample composite) starting in October of 2014.
-We will also stop monitoring during the summer months, which duplicates the work the County is already doing, in favor of expanding the number of samples and beaches from fall to spring, when the County program is suspended, but divers and paddlers are still active in the Sound.
+In collaboration with the Marine BEACH Program, we are revising our sampling procedures (taking a single sample rather than a five-sample composite) starting in October of 2014.
+We will also stop monitoring during the summer months, which duplicates the work the Marine BEACH Program is already doing, in favor of expanding the number of samples and beaches from fall to spring, when the Marine BEACH Program is inactive, but divers and paddlers are still using our Puget Sound waters.

 WANT TO HELP PROTECT OUR BEACHES?

-If you would like to help during the summer months, the Pierce County Department of Health would like to train volunteers to cover more public beaches.
-Please contact Lindsay Tuttle at firstname.lastname@example.org.
+If you would like to help during the summer months, the Marine BEACH Program and Tacoma Pierce County Department of Health are looking at options to use volunteers to cover more public beaches.
+Please contact Lindsay Tuttle at email@example.com for more information.

 To volunteer for Surfrider’s Blue Water Task Force during the fall, winter and spring, or to ask any questions, please contact Bruce Hoeft at firstname.lastname@example.org.
 We will provide training and materials if you would like to help us expand the number of beaches we monitor.